cloudchentrial/Normos/README.md

-# Nodejs gRPC communication middleware for mmog server-to-server
+# Nodejs gRPC communication middleware for MMOGs
 This repository is a backend middleware to archieve microservices-style coding.